MrAllenChan/QuizHero/docs/it5/it5_dap.md

 - Create a dynamic history page to render all the files belong to the logged-in instructor.
 - Implement the view and download functionalities of each file to allow these actions.
 - Design and refine Model, API and DAOs for managing files in database on back-end.
-- Create control button on presentor side to toggle the permission of opening the quiz.
+- Create control button on presenter side to toggle the permission of opening the quiz.
 - Refine API and DAOs on back-end for quiz accessing control.
 - Refactor code to make it more object-oriented.